 Tokyo Dome Corporation owns and operates Tokyo Dome and other facilities that consume large amounts of energy, so the Company has made a particular effort with regard to its environmental measures.
 We were among the first to introduce such environmental systems, district heating/cooling system.

 We continually undertake a wide range of activities.
-These include donating display and R&D research space as a means of support for the Baseball Hall of Fame and Museum.
-And inviting disabled and elderly residents of our area to Tokyo Dome City as a core business site, participating in community cleanup activities during periodic intervals.
+These include donating display and R&D research space as a means of support for the Baseball Hall of Fame and Museum, a public interest incorporated foundation, as well as inviting elderly residents of our area to Tokyo Dome City and participating in community cleanup activities during periodic intervals.

 Cleanup activities in Tokyo Dome City

-The Baseball Hall of Fame and Museum was established in 1959 for the collection and display of valuable baseball memorabilia and documents as Japan’s first museum devoted exclusively to baseball.
-The museum was relocated to inside our company site, next to the former Korakuen Stadium (the present Tokyo Dome City) and doubled in size when the Dome was completed in 1988.
+The Baseball Hall of Fame and Museum was established in 1959 next to the former Korakuen Stadium as Japan’s first baseball hall of fame and museum for the collection and display of valuable baseball memorabilia and documents.
+With the subsequent completion of Tokyo Dome City in 1998, the museum was relocated to a corner of the premises and doubled in size.
+In 2013, the museum was awarded status as a public interest incorporated foundation and underwent a name change in Japanese.
 As part of our support for cultural programs, the Tokyo Dome Group provides the museum with display and research space free of charge, contributing to greater understanding of Japanese professional and amateur baseball history and promoting the further development of Japanese baseball.

 Invitations to company facilities such as